-The first step in establishing an alkaline diet is to assess your current pH.
-A good approximation of tissue pH is easily obtained by testing the pH of your saliva or first-morning urine.
+The first step in establishing an alkaline diet is to test your current body pH balance.
+A good approximation of tissue pH is easily obtained by testing the pH of your first-morning urine.

-These tests are available here or through other online resources.
-Complete instructions on how to use them come with the test, but these are the simple steps to follow to test your pH at home.
+pH test strips are available here or through other online resources.
+Complete instructions on how to use them come with the strips, but these are the simple steps to follow to test your body pH balance at home.

 Steps to test your body pH

 1. Obtain pH test paper.
 This paper measures the acid-alkaline state of any liquid.
 Readings at the low end of the scale indicate an acidic state, and those on the higher end a more alkaline state.

 2. Test in the morning .
 First thing in the morning, if possible after 6 hours of sleep without getting up to urinate, get a test strip or tear off a three-inch piece of paper from the roll.
 Either urinate directly on the paper or collect urine in a cup and dip the paper into the urine in the cup.
 Please note that first-morning urine is the most valuable pH reading according to our research.
 If you can’t go 6 hours without getting up to urinate, then just test the first urine in the morning when you get up for the day.

 3. Read the result color.
 As the test paper is moistened, it will take on a color.
 The color relates to the acid or alkaline state of your urine and ranges from yellow to dark blue.
 Match the color of your test strip with the chart provided on the back of your test kit.

 - A number below 6.5 means that your urine is on the acid side.
 The lower the number, the more acidic the condition.